President Sheikh Mohamed has led tributes following the death of pioneering UAE businessman Hussain Khansaheb.

 Khansaheb was formed in the 1930s – decades before the UAE was formed – and it became involved in crucial early infrastructure projects.

-Hussain Khansaheb took over as group chairman in 1954, after assuming the business from his uncle – the company's founder Khansaheb Hussain Bin Hassan Amad.
+Hussain Khansaheb took over as group chairman in 1954, after assuming the business from his uncle – the company's founder Khansaheb Hussain Bin Hassan Amad who had worked for the British administration.

-The contracting group has been involved in countless others projects across the country, such as hotels, offices, roads, schools and sports centres.
+The contracting group, with thousands of employees, has also been associated with countless others projects across the country such as hotels, offices, roads, schools and sports centres.

 In 2017, Amer Khansaheb, managing director of Khansaheb Investments, spoke about how the business started as a trading company and provided support and maintenance to oil companies in the desert.